ketavbhatt/RoleBasedAccess/README.md

 **Model** package contains 3 class and is mainly used for defining the schema

-Resources is for defining resourceName, and their action type.
+1. Resources is for defining resourceName, and their action type.
-Role class is for defining role name and list of Resource class user class is for defining userName and list of Role class.
+2. Role class is for defining role name and list of Resource class
+3. User class is for defining userName and list of Role class.

 **Service** class contains main logic of the code Access control is a parent class and contains common method used by both users ie to login as different user